paniko0/jassinaturas/README.md

 # Using

-First of all, you'll have to instanciate a new Assinaturas passing your credentials and whitch environment you want to connect.
+First of all, you'll have to instanciate a new Assinaturas passing your credentials and the environment you want to connect.

 ```java
 	Assinaturas assinaturas = new Assinaturas(new Authentication("YOUR_TOKEN", "YOUR_SECRET"));